-In this article, we’ll explain how your data might be used to tackle Coronavirus and your data rights.
+In this notice, we’ll explain how your data might be used to tackle Coronavirus and your data rights.
 Our top concern is data protection and so your data will only be used where we believe it’s clearly the right thing to do.

-People are relying on swift action from Government and businesses to counter both the negative health and economic impacts of the Coronavirus in these unprecedented times.
+People are relying on swift action from the Government and businesses to counter both the negative health and economic impacts of the Coronavirus in these unprecedented times.

-We are committed to playing our part as well in helping the UK recover from this health emergency, whether that’s supporting our most vulnerable citizens, protecting the NHS or helping businesses navigate a challenging landscape.
+We are committed to playing our part in helping the UK recover from this health emergency, whether that’s supporting our most vulnerable citizens, protecting the NHS or helping businesses navigate a challenging landscape.
 That’s why we’ve joined other businesses across the UK in signing-up to the C-19 Business Pledge, which promises support for employees, businesses and communities across the country not just during the outbreak but in the recovery as well.

 How your data could help

 We are talking to a wide range of organisations such as the Government, public authorities, regulators and commercial organisations to help tackle Coronavirus.

 There are a number of ways the data Experian holds about you could be used to help during the pandemic.
 For example:

 - Identifying hospitals which will need more intensive care units as they respond to community impacts of Coronavirus, including the potential impact a second wave might have.